Occupational Therapy

 What is occupational therapy and why do I need a therapist?

-Kim can help you or your child to improve, adapt, or learn new strategies to enhance functioning in a wide variety of areas and daily activities including self-care routines, home management, school and play activities, leisure pursuits, and work.
+Kim can help you or your child improve, adapt, or learn new strategies to enhance functioning in a variety of areas and daily activities including self-care routines, home management, school and play activities, leisure pursuits, and work.

 Kim works with children (5+), adolescents, young adults, and adults to promote:

-• Social skills and emotional regulation development
+• Social and play skills development (social thinking)

 • Gross and fine motor skills development